-The O.OFLOWS objective counters this policy by requiring the TOE handle disruptions.
-The OE.PHYCAL objective protects the TOE from unauthorized physical modifications.
+The O.OFLOWS objective requires the TOE handle disruptions.
+The O.PHYCAL objective protects the TOE from unauthorized physical modifications.

 6.2 RATIONALE FOR SECURITY OBJECTIVES FOR THE ENVIRONMENT

 The purpose for the environmental objectives is to provide protection for the TOE that cannot be addressed through IT measures.
 The defined objectives provide for physical protection of the TOE, proper management of the TOE, and interoperability requirements on the TOE.
 Together with the IT security objectives, these environmental objectives provide a complete description of the responsibilities of TOE in meeting security needs.